elatomo/session_api_docs/README.md

         "title": "Class feedback was correctly submitted",
         "description": "",
         "media_url": "",
-        "options": [],
+        "options": []
-        "custom_texts": "...",
-        "feedback_forms": null
     },
     "progress": 1.0
 }
 ```

 As you can see, the result _type_ of this response is `end of game`.
+We will
-We will find out more about possible response types in the next section.
+find out more about possible response types in the next section.

 ## Result types